particle1331/computational-linear-algebra/README.md

   * An extensive discussion of the Moore-Penrose pseudoinverse
   * Stability of the Gram-Schmidt algorithm
   * Characterizing the loss surface of a linear regression problem
-  * Characterizing quadratic forms using the principal axes theorem.
+  * Characterizing quadratic forms using the principal axes theorem

 <br>